EVP_DigestVerifyInit, EVP_DigestVerifyUpdate, EVP_DigestVerifyFinal - EVP

 EVP_DigestVerifyFinal() internally finalizes a

 copy of the digest context.
-This means that calls to
+This means that

 Since only a copy of the digest context is ever finalized the context must